- Telescopes on the ground are limited to what they can observe in space, because gases in the Earth's atmosphere block their view.

 - Explain that we struggle to see objects that are far away in space because our eyes are too small to gather enough light from the objects.
 The lenses in telescopes are much larger than the lenses in our eyes.
 This means they can gather more light from an object and produce a magnified image.

-- Encourage the children to observe the effects of the magnifying lenses by looking through them individually and then together.
+- Encourage the students to observe the effects of the magnifying lenses by looking through them individually and then together.
 Ask:

 - How do the lenses change the appearance of objects?